-Also know as ATM withdrawal charges, are the ones you are billed for using your credit card to withdraw cash from any ATM.
-However, a cash-advance fee of around 2.5% of amount withdrawn is applicable.
+Also know as ATM withdrawal charges, are the ones you are billed for using your credit card to withdraw cash from an ATM.
+However, a cash-advance fee of around 2.5% of the amount withdrawn is applicable.
 In addition to this, all cash withdrawal attract interest from the date of withdrawal the interest rate may vary from 24% to 46% per year.

 13. Credit Card Statement Charges

 Although, you get a free statement though post or email, if you request for a credit card statement usually beyond 3 months, a flat fee of Rs.100 may be levied.